learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 It all starts in the database. **Foreign keys** are columns that refer to the primary key of another table.
 Conventionally, foreign keys in Active Record are comprised of the name of the model you're referencing, and `_id`.
-So for example if the foreign key was for a `posts` table it would be `post_id`.
+So for example if the foreign key was for a `authors` table it would be `author_id`.

-We can visualize in this in an Entity Relationship Diagram (ERD):
+We can visualize in the relationship between two tables using foreign keys in an Entity Relationship Diagram (ERD):

 ![one-to-many](https://raw.githubusercontent.com/learn-co-curriculum/phase-4-active-record-associations-review-readme/master/posts-authors.png)